MRC-Epid-it24/intake24/docs/admin/acl/permissions.md

 Permissions resource defines system-level implemented access control.

 ::: warning
-Usually, there is no need to create / edit / delete permissions as they are distributed as database migrations to ensure system functionality.
+Permissions are managed through database migrations to ensure correct system functionality as they are tied to source code implementation.
+Usually, there is no need to `create` / `edit` / `delete` any of the permission records.
 :::

 ## Detail